Cavendish Farms

 Cavendish Farms is a Canadian food processing company and subsidiary of the J. D. Irving group of companies.
 Its headquarters are in Dieppe, New Brunswick and potato processing plants in New Annan, Prince Edward Island, Lethbridge, Alberta, and Jamestown, North Dakota, and an appetizer plant in Wheatley, Ontario.
 It is the 4th largest processor of frozen potato products in North America.
 It was established in 1980.
 The New Annan facility employs about 700 people.
-It is "one of the largest employers on Prince Edward Island.
-Cavendish Farms is the "largest private-sector employer on P.E.I."
+It is one of the largest employers in Prince Edward Island.
+Cavendish Farms is the "largest private-sector employer in P.E.I."
 About 80 P.E.I. farmers grow potatoes for Cavendish Farms.

 Background

 In 1980, Irving Group purchased C.M.
 Mclean potato and vegetable processing facility in PEI Canada and renamed it Cavendish Farms.
 In 2001, Cavendish Farms acquired its "first US processing plant in Jamestown, North Dakota".
 Cavendish Farms is part of the family-owned Irving Group of Companies established in 1882.

 Cavendish Farms is the 4th largest processor of frozen potato products in North America, and the "largest private-sector employer" on P.E.I.
-Prince Edward Island is known for its potatoes—the potato industry employs—directly or indirectly— about 12% of the Island's workforce, and contributes over $1 billion annually to the P.E.I. which represents 10.8% of the province's GDP.
-In 2013, about 88,000 acres of potatoes were grown on P.E.I.
+Prince Edward Island is known for its potatoes—the potato industry employs—directly or indirectly— about 12% of the province's workforce, and contributes over $1 billion annually to the P.E.I. which represents 10.8% of the province's GDP.
+In 2013, about 88,000 acres of potatoes were grown in P.E.I.
 Of the three types of potatoes harvested table potatoes, seed potatoes, and processing potatoes, about 60% of P.E.I. are "manufactured into French fries, potato chips, and many other products."

 By 2020, about 80 P.E.I. farmers grew potatoes for Cavendish Farms.